cueglow/glowdtf/dev-docs/Client-Server API.md

 where a GDTF file according to GDTF 1.1 (DIN 15800:2020-07) must be sent in the field `file`.

-The server then responds via HTTP with an error (see JSON API) or an acknowledgement of the form:
+If everything went well, the server responds with a status code 200 and a JSON payload of the form:

 ```json
 {